AU-Master-Thesis/thesis/sections/3-methodology/study-1/language.typ

 Beyond Rust four other programming languages were considered.  @tbl.other-languages-considered lists them in a table together with reasons why they were not selected.

+#let icons = (
+  Zig: box(
+    radius: 3pt,
+    height: 0.75em,
+    width: 2em,
+    inset: (x: 2pt),
+    outset: (y: 2pt),
+    pad(
+      x: -4pt,
+      y: -4pt,
+      image("../../../figures/icons/zig.svg", width: auto)
+    )
+  ),
+  Odin: box(
+    fill: rgb("#4B89CA"),
+    radius: 3pt,
+    height: 0.75em,
+    width: 3em,
+    inset: (x: 2pt),
+    outset: (y: 2pt),
+    pad(
+      image("../../../figures/icons/odin.svg", width: auto)
+    )
+  ),
+  Julia: box(
+    // fill: catppuccin.latte.base,
+    radius: 3pt,
+    height: 0.75em,
+    width: 1.25em,
+    inset: (x: 2pt),
+    outset: (y: 2pt),
+    pad(
+      x: -2pt,
+      y: -2pt,
+      image("../../../figures/icons/julia.svg", width: auto)
+    )
+  ),
+  Python: box(
+    // fill: rgb("#306998"),
+    radius: 3pt,
+    height: 0.75em,
+    width: 1.25em,
+    inset: (x: 2pt),
+    outset: (y: 2pt),
+    pad(
+      x: -6pt,
+      y: -6pt,
+      image("../../../figures/icons/python.svg", width: auto)
+    )
+  ),
+)

 #figure(
+  {
+    show table.cell : it => {
+      if it.x == 1 {
+        set text(weight: "bold")
+        it
+      } else {
+        it
+      }
+    }
     tablec(
-  columns: 2,
+      columns: 3,
-  align: (center, left),
+      align: (center + horizon, center + horizon, left),
-  header: table.header([Language], [Reason for not choosing it]), [Zig], [Relatively new and still not fully complete with a v1.0 specification.
-Achieves performance on par with C++ and Rust, but lacks a strong ecosystem of libraries.
+      header: table.header([Icon], [Language], [Reason for not choosing it]), icons.Zig, [Zig], table.vline(), [Relatively new and still not fully complete with a v1.0 specification.
+Achieves performance on par with C++ and Rust, but lacks a strong ecosystem of libraries.], icons.Odin, [Odin], [Relatively new and still lacks a formal specification.
-      ],
-    [Odin], [Relatively new and still lacks a formal specification.
 Has good support for linear-algebra and vector math built into the language.
-Lacks a strong collection of third-party libraries for common functionality.], [Julia], [
+Lacks a strong collection of third-party libraries for common functionality.], icons.Julia, [Julia], [
         Primarily designed for numerical and scientific computing.
 Achieves good performance and can be on par with C++ and Rust if optimized correctly@making-julia-as-fast-as-cpp.
 Lacks strong mechanisms for encapsulation of state.
       ],
-  [Python], [Too slow, and lack of a strong (enforced) type system seen as a disadvantage for managing the size and complexity of the developed system.], ),
+      icons.Python, [Python], [Too slow, and lack of a strong (enforced) type system seen as a disadvantage for managing the size and complexity of the developed system.], )
+  },
   caption: [
     Other programming languages that were considered for the reimplementation of the gbpplanner paper, and the proposed simulation tool, but were ultimately not chosen.
   ]
 ) <tbl.other-languages-considered>